 Working within the area bound by the Kanawha River, Pennsylvania, Lee, and Patrick Streets, we interviewed folks across the West Side neighborhood.

-Working within the neighborhood bound by the Kanawha River, Pennsylvania, Lee, and Patrick Streets, we interviewed folks at family barbecue joint Dem 2 Brothers, The West Side Jamboree, a faith-based after-school program, a women’s recovery house, and the bustling Goodwill headquarters.
-We also spoke with activist preacher Rev. Watts, a vacant-home rehabber, neighborhood planner John Butterworth, and a retired theater technician who’s projected more than 50 years of movie history.
+In Part 1: History Laid Down Like Shellac, we visit family barbecue joint Dem 2 Brothers, dancers and musicians at The West Side Jamboree, a faith-based after-school program, a women’s drug recovery house, and a bustling Goodwill headquarters.
+Plus, conversations with activist preacher Rev. Watts, a vacant-home rehabber, neighborhood planner John Butterworth, and a retired theater technician who’s projected more than 50 years of movie history.

 In Part 2: We May See a Harvest, the audio tour through Charleston’s West Side continues with community gardener Tom Toliver, an antique collector, West Virginia Symphony clarinetist Bob Turriziani, deli owner Sali Janem, and retired basketball star Levi Phillips.
 Plus, a visit to a local auto shop, a barbershop, a Girl Scout meeting, and Mary C. Snow West Side Elementary.

 View the accompanying photo slideshows and listen here, or on any podcast streaming platform.